 For information about our mission trips contact Brenda .

 Located at 1119 SW.
 10th Street in Topeka, Doorstep provides comprehensive emergency assistance including food, utility assistance, prescriptions, clothing and transportation for those in need.
 Countryside assists in staffing the clothing bank during the month of October and supports Doorstep throughout the year with collections of needed items for clients.
 Opportunities also exist during the year to support Doorstep's fundraisers.
 For more information, contact Brenda Bauman Swank.

 Topeka Rescue Mission located at 600 N. Kansas Ave. is "faith with its sleeves rolled up"!
 Countryside sends a team of volunteers every first Friday of the month to help serve evening meals to visitors and guests of the mission.
 Additionally, Countryside collects and donates food and clothing during the year; once a year is specifically targeted to meeting the needs of babies and young children.
 For more information on how you can help serve, please contact Mary Dunbar.

 Countryside supports the work of missionaries here and abroad.

-Sandra K Raasch, Honduras is a missionary of the general Board of Global Ministries of the United Methodist Church.
-She is coordinator of medical and environmental ministries of the Honduras Mission.
+Sandra K Raasch, Belize is a missionary of the general Board of Global Ministries of the United Methodist Church.

 Countryside also supports: